 AROG is a joint SU/University group that oversees the rep system and reports directly into both LTSEC and the SU Student Council.
 It is responsible for ensuring effective delivery of the rep scheme, monitoring its effectiveness and supporting the staff who deliver it.
 It will also review and make any final decisions on requests from courses and/or Schools to alter their representation structure/depart from the Code of Practice’s guidelines and acts as Returning Officer for all Course Rep Elections

 You can contact AROG at firstname.lastname@example.org

 Every School has a named member of academic staff with responsibility for supporting the School Reps and Course Reps within that School.
-They are there to support you and ensure you know what meetings to attend and when.
+They are our Student Engagement, Representation and Communications Coordinators (SERCCs) and Course Rep Coordinators.
+Their contacts can be found here.